By Community Alliance staff

-Kurtz is part of Fresno Resistance and is on the executive board of the Central Valley branch of the National Lawyers Guild, working as a legal observer to ensure people’s rights are not violated while participating in demonstrations.
+Part of Fresno Resistance and on the executive board of the Central Valley branch of the National Lawyers Guild, Kurtz works as a legal observer to ensure people’s rights are not violated while participating in demonstrations.
 She has also been front and center at these events as an activist.

-Kurtz told listeners that she was on air in part to make people aware of the online legal fund at Indiegogo to raise money for Fresno Resistance members who were arrested. https://www.indiegogo.com/projects/fresno-resistance-legal-fund#/
+Kurtz told listeners that she was on air in part to make people aware of the online legal fund at Indiegogo to raise money for Fresno Resistance members who were arrested.
+You can donate to it here: https://www.indiegogo.com/projects/fresno-resistance-legal-fund#/

 The event that the Fresno Police Department took issue with was the March for Liberation and Justice on March 5, where activists got some lockboxes and chained themselves together in front of the Fresno jail, closing the street.

 According to Kurtz, “The purpose of the march was to protest the fact that Sheriff Mims allows Immigration and Customs Enforcement (ICE) inside the Fresno County Jail.
 She does not have to, she is working with them by choice.”
 Immigration rights activists say that it infringes on the rights of immigrants who have not been charged with a crime to be detained in jails, forced to stay in often inhumane conditions.